hbctraining/Intro-to-ChIPseq/lessons/06_QC_cross_correlation.md

 ### Cross-correlation plots

 The cross-correlation plots show the best estimate for strand shift and the cross-correlation values.
 This file can be viewed by transferring it to your local machine using FileZilla.
 Copy `H1hesc_Nanog_Rep1_chr12_aln.pdf` to your machine to view the strand shift.
-The cross correlation peak shows the highest cross-correlation at fragment length 115. **How does this compare to the one we generated using MACS?**
+The cross correlation peak shows the highest cross-correlation at fragment length 115.

 <img src="../img/H1hesc_Nanog_Rep1_chr12_aln.png" width="400">